WingsDao/wings-bridge/README.md

     npm install

-We strongly recommend to develop using [testrpc](https://github.com/trufflesuite/ganache-cli) to save time and cost.
+We strongly recommend using [ganache-cli](https://github.com/trufflesuite/ganache-cli) for development to save time and cost.

 ## Tests